drak3hft7/Cheat-Sheet---Active-Directory/README.md

 - **With PowerView:**
 ```
 Invoke-ShareFinder -Verbose                                             #Find shares on hosts in the current domain
 Invoke-FileFinder -Verbose                                              #Find sensitive files on computers in the current domain
 Get-NetFileServer                                                       #Search file servers.
 Lot of users use to be logged in this kind of server
+Invoke-ShareFinder -ExcludeStandard -ExcludePrint -ExcludeIPC –Verbose  #Find shares excluding standard, print and ipc.
 ```